ionic-team/capacitor/site/docs-md/getting-started/dependencies.md

 For building iOS apps, Capacitor requires a Mac with Xcode 9 or above.
 Soon, you'll be able to use [Ionic Pro](http://ionicframework.com/pro) to build for iOS even if you're on Windows.

-Additionally, you'll need to install [CocoaPods](https://cocoapods.org/) and install the Xcode Command Line tools (either from Xcode, or running `xcode-select --install`).
+Additionally, you'll need to install [CocoaPods](https://cocoapods.org/) (`sudo gem install cocoapods`), and install the Xcode Command Line tools (either from Xcode, or running `xcode-select --install`).

+Once you have CocoaPods installed, update your local repo by running `pod repo update`.
+You should run this command periodically to ensure you have the latest versions of CocoaPods dependencies.

 As a rule, the latest version of Capacitor always supports the last two iOS versions.
 For example, iOS 11 and iOS 10.
 For support for older versions of iOS, use an older version of Capacitor (if available).